To tell you about how these workshops connect to wildlife advocacy I should tell you about where the workshops come from in the first place.

 And when I say “playing music” I do mean “playing”.
 I don’t mean pursuing, perfecting, or practicing every day (though those practices can be quite nourishing!)– I mean playing – as we have for as long as we have been homosapiens, and quite likely, even before.

-Expressing through the arts, especially the arts that contain obvious rhythm and flow ( music and dance), is freeing , buoyant, uplifting, and natural to humans – across cultures, and across experience brackets.
-It is only our stories that hold us back from believing that we can sing, dance, and play music in private, or together.
+Expressing through the arts is freeing , buoyant, uplifting, and natural to humans – across cultures, and across experience brackets.
+It is only our stories that hold us back from believing that we can and are allowed to sing, dance, and play music in private, or together.

 These workshops are meant to welcome or “invite” a sort of homecoming.
 Coming home, intuitively, to our natural expressions and creative tendencies.
 Those that have been forgotten, neglected, shut down – whether by direct influence of any industry or person, or pervasively and haphazardly by widespread societal narratives and practices.